kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 spec:
   ovnEip: snat-for-subnet-in-vpc
   vpcSubnet: vpc1-subnet1 # eip corresponds to the entire network segment

+---
+# Alternatively, you can specify a vpc and subnet cidr on an Intranet

+kind: OvnSnatRule
+apiVersion: kubeovn.io/v1
+metadata:
+  name: snat-for-subnet-in-vpc
+spec:
+  ovnEip: snat-for-subnet-in-vpc
+  vpc: vpc1
+  v4IpCidr: 192.168.0.0/24 # vpc subnet cidr or ip address

 ```

 ### 3.2 ovn-snat corresponds to a pod IP